-A Lasting Power of Attorney (LPA) is a legal document which allows you to appoint one or more people (known as 'Attorneys') to help you make decisions, or to make decisions on your behalf when you lack the mental capacity to make the decisions yourself.
+A Lasting Power of Attorney (LPA) is a legal document which allows you to appoint one or more people to help you make decisions, or to make decisions on your behalf when you lack the mental capacity to do so yourself.

-Our Team can guide you through the completion of the LPA and the registration process.
+Our Team can guide you through the completion of your LPA and the registration process.
 Once registered, your LPA can be stored safely in our strongroom until it is required.